Skip to main content

 Employer of Record/PEO and Payroll Services in Nigeria

 Mercans is a leading provider of payroll, PEO (Professional Employer Organization), and HR services in Nigeria.
-They offer a comprehensive range of services to support businesses of all sizes with their HR needs, including payroll processing, tax compliance, employee benefits administration, and more.
-By outsourcing these critical functions to Mercans, businesses can focus on their core operations and growth, while ensuring that their employees are taken care of.
+We support businesses with payroll processing, tax compliance, employee administration, and other HR functions so they can expand compliantly and focus on core operations while managing employees effectively in Nigeria.

 eor